Boston Throne: Description

 The Boston Throne is a cuboid block of marble, carved in relief on three sides.
 The main panel on one long side shows a central naked winged youth, holding scales (mostly now lost).
 The pans of the scales remain, each containing the small figure of a youth.
 The central figure stands between two figures of women dressed in Ionian tunics and mantles, seated on palmettes and volute.
 The composition has been interpreted as a psychostasia (weighing of souls), and the figures have variously been identified as Eros, Persephone and Aphrodite, or Eros, Venus and Juno.
 The two shorter side panels also show figures: one, an old woman mourning; the other, a boy playing a lyre.

 The consensus is that the sculpture of the Boston Throne is lower in quality than that of the Ludovisi Throne, with less subtle and less figurative characterisation.
-The Ludovisi Throne is thought to be a 5th-century BC Greek original, but it seems likely that the Boston Throne has a substantially later date; perhaps it was a 1st-century BC Roman companion-piece to the Ludovisi Throne, created for that piece's assumed display-arrangement in the Gardens of Sallust, or it may even be a forgery.
+The Ludovisi Throne is thought to be a 5th-century BC Greek original, but it seems likely that the Boston Throne has a substantially later date; perhaps it was a 1st-century BC Roman companion-piece to the Ludovisi Throne, created for that piece's assumed display-arrangement in the Gardens of Sallust, or it may even be a forgery, possibly by Alceo Dossena.